ratflow/ratflow-desktop/README.md

 <a name="profiles"></a>
 ### Profiles

 Actually, the `config.d` directory path is `~/.config/ratflow/profiles/<profile name>/config.d`.
-This means that it belongs to its profile, and you can easily switch between profiles by calling `rfreload --p` or `rfreload --profile` command with a name of the profile you are willing to switch to.
+It means that it belongs to its profile and you can easily switch between profiles by calling `rfreload --p` or `rfreload --profile` command with a name of the profile you are willing to switch to.
 For example:

 ```
 rfreload -p john-home-dark
 rfreload --profile work-vertical-screen
 ```

-It will in fact just create a symbolic link leading to your profile in `~/.config/ratflow/profiles/current`.
+It will just create a symbolic link leading to your profile in `~/.config/ratflow/profiles/current`.
 Partial configuration files can also be symbolic links leading to some base profile in order to avoid redundancy.
 If you want to investigate your current profile, use:

 ```
 rfreload -i